 - KubeAuditAdmin to have observability into activities that modify your cluster.
 There is no reason to have both KubeAudit and KubeAuditAdmin both enabled, as KubeAudit is a superset of KubeAuditAdmin that includes non-modify (read) operations as well.

-- Guard captures Azure Active Directory and Azure RBAC audits.
+- Guard captures Microsoft Entra ID and Azure RBAC audits.

 Other log categories, such as KubeScheduler or KubeAudit, may be very helpful to enable during early cluster or workload lifecycle development, where added cluster autoscaling, pod placement & scheduling, and similar data could help troubleshoot cluster or workload operations concerns.
 Keeping the extended troubleshooting logs on full time, once the troubleshooting needs are over, might be considered an unnecessary cost to ingest and store in Azure Monitor.